sio/potyarkin.com/content/posts/20180520-why-programming.md

 - Instant acknowledgment: it's either useful or not
 - Standing on shoulders of giants
 - Every brick you build makes you one brick taller.
 For life.
+- Feeling of power - a sophisticated machine that executes your orders exactly.
+  Immediately.